Mahmoud Darwish: Literary

 Over his lifetime of 67 years Darwish published more than 30 volumes of poetry and eight books of prose.
 At one time or another, he was editor of the periodicals Al Jadid, Al Fajr, Shu'un Filastiniyya, and Al Karmel.
 He was also one of the contributors of Lotus, a literary magazine financed by Egypt and the Soviet Union.

-By the age of 17 Darwish was writing poetry about the suffering of the refugees in the Nakba and the inevitability of their return, and had begun reciting his poems at poetry festivals.
-Seven years later, on 1 May 1965, when the young Darwish read his poem "Bitaqat huwiyya" ["Identity Card"] to a crowd in a Nazareth movie house, there was a tumultuous reaction.
+By the age of 17, Darwish was writing poetry about the suffering of Palestinian refugees in the Nakba and the inevitability of their return, and had begun reciting his poems at poetry festivals.
+Seven years later, on 1 May 1965, when Darwish read his poem "Bitaqat huwiyya" ["Identity Card"] to a crowd in a Nazareth movie house, there was a tumultuous reaction.
 Within days the poem had spread throughout the country and the Arab world.
 Published in his second volume "Leaves of Olives" (Haifa, 1964), the six stanzas of the poem repeat the cry "Write down: I am an Arab."
 His 1966 "To My Mother" became an unofficial Palestinian anthem, and his 1967 poem "A Soldier Dreams Of White Lilies" (Note: Also translated as "A Soldier Dreams of White Tulips".) about a conversation with a young Shlomo Sand as an Israeli soldier stirred debate due to its portrayal of the Israeli soldier.
 Darwish's poems were translated into Danish and published in various publications, including Politisk Revy.

 Darwish's early writings are in the classical Arabic style.
 He wrote monorhymed poems adhering to the metrics of traditional Arabic poetry.
-In the 1970s he began to stray from these precepts and adopted a "free-verse" technique that did not abide strictly by classical poetic norms.
+In the 1970s, he began to stray from these precepts and adopted a "free-verse" technique that did not abide strictly by classical poetic norms.
 The quasi-Romantic diction of his early works gave way to a more personal, flexible language, and the slogans and declarative language that characterized his early poetry were replaced by indirect and ostensibly apolitical statements, although politics was never far away.